phamduchongan93/Profile/ll_CC/pages/documentation/bluetooth/file-transfer.md

 # Conclusion:
-- I have been using this method of file transferring during my picture shooting.
-The routine is often related to taking pictures and send it to my laptop for editing and uploading.
-The PAN (personal area network) is proven to be more reliable than sftp file transfer which require a central access point.
+I have been using this method of file transferring during my picture shooting.
+My routine is often related to taking pictures and sending it to my laptop for editing and uploading.
+The PAN (personal area network) is proven to be more reliable than sftp file transfer which requires a central access point.